What Is Safety Promotion Component of 4 Pillars?

 - How much do employees know about current safety issues in the company?

-The second reason that promotion is undervalued is for the before mentioned reasons:
+The second reason that safety promotion is undervalued is for the mentioned reasons:

-- The components of Safety Promotion (“culture,” “communication,” etc.) are extremely vague.
+- The components of Safety Promotion (“culture,” “communication,” etc.) are extremely vague and hard to measure.

-Combine this vagueness with a sore lack of oversight guidance, and companies have very little incentive to make a sincere go at Safety Promotion.
+Combine this vagueness with a sore lack of oversight guidance, and companies have very little incentive to make a sincere go at safety promotion.
+Unfortunately, this harms safety performance which is demonstrated by substandard safety reporting metrics.

 Final Thought: Safety Promotion Article Take Away